Mopazob/vehiculos_proy/README.md

 # Vehicles price estimator project: Overview
 * This is my first project :D
-* Estimates the vehicles prices in USA with MAE~ .
+* Estimates the vehicles prices in USA with MAE ~ 2.5k
 * Data from Kaggle platform.
 * Predictions by three models: Multiple Regression, Random Forest and K-nearest Neighbors Regression.